-How many times do we, as chimney sweeps, advise a customer to contact a tree trimmer, landscaper or gardener?
+How many times do we, as chimney sweeps, advise a customer to contact someone that does tree removal services, a landscaper or a gardener?
 More often than you think!

 The rule of thumb is to keep trees at least ten feet from the top and at least two feet below the top of the chimney.
 Certainly no branches should ever overhang the chimney.